websauna/websauna/docs/source/narrative/modelling/models.rst

 * ``id`` is used internally in foreign keys and not exposed anywhere else than admin.
 This allows human operators to easily discuss and cognitively track down database rows having issues.
 For example, you get nice running counter in user admin based on the order of sign ups.

 * ``uuid`` is used in all external links.
-A malicious party cannot potentially guess the URL of any edit form and thus they cannot launch attacks against predefnied URLs.
+A malicious party cannot potentially guess the URL of any edit form and thus they cannot launch attacks against predefined URLs.

 Running counter as a primary key
 ++++++++++++++++++++++++++++++++